allexBR/cheatsheets/hands-on/Suricata/README.md

 <br/>

 > [!WARNING]
-> To proceed with the steps below, will need to install Suricata first!
+> To proceed with the steps below, will need to install Suricata first!<br/>
-> To do this, use the automated installation script available in this repository!
+> To do this, use the automated installation script available in this repository!<br/>
 <br/>
 <br/>